LoRyder1/LoRyder1.github.io/unit1_projects/resque_sidekiq.md

 Resque provides a Sintra application as a web interface to monitor the status of your queues & workers and to view statistics of the instance

+  *workers*
+  the workers tab shows a list of all workers and their status. clicking on a worker shows the details of the worker including the host, pid, when it was started, how many jobs its processed, and how many failures it has encountered
+  *stats*
+  the stats tab displays overall stats of the Resque isntance as well as a listing of all the keys in Redis.
+Clicking on the keys will show the value of the key, so this provides a nice quick way to look inside Redis without having to connect and fire up the command line client